hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 Tournaments requesting official-support **must** adhere to the following:

-- All registrants must be screened by the account support team before play commences.[^play-commence] See [tournament screening](#tournament-screening) for more details.
+- All registrants must be screened by the account support team before play commences.[^play-commence] See [screening](#1-screening) for more details.
 - If a user satisfies the sign-up criteria (if any) and is not [filtered](#registrant-filtering-and-seeding) out through other means, the tournament must not prevent those who pass the screening from participating without both ample evidence presented publicly against them and the approval of the account support team.
   - This includes preventing users who are perceived to be "sandbagging" from play.
 Should an organiser have valid concerns about the presence of such players affecting the competitive integrity of their tournament, they may raise the issue to the [Tournament Committee](/wiki/People/Tournament_Committee) for a case-by-case review using the [tournament reports form](https://tcomm.hivie.tn/reports/create).
 - A dedicated referee must be present during every match, or be available to be summoned with minimal delay (2–5 minutes) if appropriate permission for [automated software](#automated-refereeing) has been granted and is being used for assistance.
 Players may not "self-ref".